bonsthie/obsidian-vault/compiler/llvm/clang/clang_explain.md

  * created actions for each part of the compilation
  * created a list of jobs from the list of actions

-now it's time to execute the jobs !!!
+now it's time to execute the job !!!

 in the begining we talk about a `if` the first args of the function is -cc1 that it we are building guys !!!